lucky-odeh/AtliQ-Business-Insight-Report/README.md

 decided to implement data analytics into their business process for the first time to enable them track trends, stay competitive and to make data driven decision.
 ## Objectives
 The goal of this project is to create an interactive dashboard for various business stakeholders that displays revenue figures and performance of the company across different markets, industry, products and customers.
-## Key Qestions
+## Key Questions
-1. Who are the company's top customers in terms of revenue generated?
+1. Who are the company’s top revenue-generating customers, and how much revenue did they contribute?
-2. What are the top performing products and least performing products in terms of revenue?
+2. Which products are the top performers in terms of revenue, and what are their respective contributions?
-3. What has been the trend of the market share of the company over the years?
+3. What has been the trend in the company’s market share over the years, and what factors influenced this trend?
-4. Which market is the company performing the most?
+4. Which market or region has been the most profitable for the company, and what is driving its success?
-5. What is the demand forecast of the company in terms of forecast accuracy?
+5. How accurate has the company’s demand forecasting been, and what is the forecast accuracy for key products and customers?
 ## Data Collection
-The dataset used for this analysis contains over a million records with attributes such as "dim_customers", "dim_products", "dim_market", "facts_sales", "facts_forecast_sales" amongst others.
-These dataset was domiciled in MySQL database, and Power BI was connected to the database to extract the data, and then transformed and loaded in power query.
+The dataset for this analysis comprises over a million records, including attributes such as **dim_customers**, **dim_products**, **dim_market**, **facts_sales**, and **facts_forecast_sales**, among others.
+The data was stored in a MySQL database, from which it was connected to Power BI for extraction.
+The data was then transformed and loaded into Power Query for analysis.

 ## Data Cleaning & Preparation in Power Query
 ### Steps taken: